ReZerVV/test-task-zentriflex/README.md

 # Zentriflex Test Task

-This repository was created for a test job at Zentriflex for a Trainee/Junior Back-End Developer position.
+This repository was created for a test job for a Trainee/Junior Back-End Developer position.

 ## System Requirements Specification (SRS)